Algarve-Tourist.com

 Santuário de Nossa Senhora da Piedade

-The sanctuary hosts the Festa da Mãe Soberana (Festival of the Sovereign Mother), southern Portugal's most important religious festival, celebrated continuously for over 500 years.
-Held at Easter, the festival consists of two parts: the Festa Pequena (Small Festival), when the statue of Nossa Senhora da Piedade is carried down to the town, and the Festa Grande (Grand Festival) two weeks later, when eight men dressed in white carry the statue back up the steep hill.
+The site hosts southern Portugal's most important religious festival.
+The Festa da Mãe Soberana has taken place continuously for over 500 years.
+At Easter, the celebration unfolds in two parts.
+During the Festa Pequena, the statue of Nossa Senhora da Piedade is carried down the hill into town.
+Two weeks later, for the Festa Grande, eight men dressed in white carry the statue back up the steep slope.
+Thousands line the route.
+The views from the hilltop extend across Loulé and the surrounding countryside.

 Museu Municipal de Loulé